collinbarrett/FilterLists/.github/README.md

 ## Software Support

-One can use of the lists on FilterLists in the following software tools.
+One can use FilterLists in the following software tools.
+Software support of any given list varies by the list's syntax.

 *   [1Blocker](https://1blocker.com/)
 *   [AdAway](https://adaway.org/)